Back to all posts

 Try It Out

-Creating Stealthy C# Loader
+Creating a Stealthy C# Loader

 In such a scenario, it is necessary to alter the way a C2 agent is loaded into the environment to circumvent detection.
 This is where loaders come in, creating a secure environment for the agent to operate within a protected endpoint.
 Various types of loaders exist, each designed to load different C2 agents uniquely, as C2 agents extend beyond mere shellcode and can include executables (exe), dynamic link libraries (dll), control panel applets (cpl), VBA scripts, and more.